kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-4.md

    select orderid from OrderFulfillment;
    ```

-   You should see the same 4 orders in the table from step 8:
+   You should see the same four orders in the table from step 8:

    ```
    orderid